Library and Information Skills

 Printing and Photocopying

 Combined printer/copier/scanners are available in locations across campus.
-You can log into any of them with either your username and password or Aber Card and PIN.
+You can log into any of them with either your username and password or Aber Card.
 You will need to top up your Aber Card with money to print.
 Printing costs a 4p per side (black and white), and it is free to scan on our printers though you will need some credit on your Aber Card before you start.

 See here for a video and a guide to printing.